-The term first became popular in 1999 in an internal presentation by Kevin Ashton for M.I.T. and Procter & Gamble (1).
-Its initial use was for RFID tags (Radio Frequency Identification) and it was immediately applied to consumer product uses, in home appliances like smart TVs, in wearable technology, and above all in smart home and domestics – interconnecting appliances like lighting fixtures, thermostats, home security systems and cameras.
+The term was created in 1999 by Kevin Ashton in a presentation at M.I.T.
+Is initial application being RFID tags (Radio Frequency Identification) followed by in home appliances like smart TVs, wearable technology, and above all in domotics; interconnecting appliances like lighting fixtures, thermostats, home security systems and cameras.

 Industrial Internet of Things (IIoT) refers to the use of IoT initially in industrial production and by extension to any sector.
-IIoT focuses on the networking of machines to achieve seamless process chains by leveraging and integrating AI, BigData Analytics and Automation and Robotics technologies including technical advancements in wireless sensors, radio frequency identifications tags (RFID) GPs, and internet protocols and achieving important increase of the effectiveness of companies and operators.
+IIoT focuses on the networking of machines to achieve seamless process chains by leveraging and integrating Key Technologies like AI, BigData Analytics and Robotics.

 Low Cost Sensors and Actuators